-- PFRS 8 (Amendment), Operating Segments (effective from January 1, 2010).
-It clarifies that a measure of segment assets should be disclosed only if the amount is regularly provided to the chief operating decision maker (CODM).
-The Company reports total assets for each of its reportable segments as they are regularly provided to the CODM, hence, does not expect any significant effect on the Company's segment reporting. - (v) PAS 32 (Amendment), Financial Instruments: Presentation Classification of Rights Issues (effective from February 1, 2010).
+- (ii) PAS 32 (Amendment), Financial Instruments: Presentation Classification of Rights Issues (effective from February 1, 2010).
 The amendment addresses the accounting for rights issues (rights, options or warrants) that are denominated in a currency other than the functional currency of the issuer.
-In particular, when the amendment is applied, rights (and similar derivatives) to acquire a fixed number of an entity's own equity instruments for a fixed price stated in a currency other than the entity's functional currency, would be equity instruments, provided the entity offers the rights pro rata to all of its existing owners of the same class of its own non-derivative equity instruments. - (vi) Philippine Interpretation IFRIC 19, Extinguishing Financial Liabilities with Equity Instruments (effective on or after July 1, 2010).
+In particular, when the amendment is applied, rights (and similar derivatives) to acquire a fixed number of an entity's own equity instruments for a fixed price stated in a currency other than the entity's functional currency, would be equity instruments, provided the entity offers the rights pro rata to all of its existing owners of the same class of its own non-derivative equity instruments.
+The adoption of this amendment is not expected to have a significant effect on the Group's consolidated financial statements as it does not frequently issue rights that are denominated in currency other than its functional currency. - (iii) Philippine Interpretation IFRIC 14, Prepayments of a Minimum Funding Requirement Amendment to IFRIC 14 (effective from January 1, 2011).
+This interpretation addresses unintended consequences that can arise from the previous requirements when an entity prepays future contributions into a defined benefit pension plan.
+It sets out guidance on when an entity recognizes an asset in relation to a PAS 19, Employee Benefits, surplus for defined benefit plans that are subject to a minimum funding requirement.
+Management does not expect that its future adoption of the amendment will have a material effect on its consolidated financial statements because it does not usually make substantial advance contributions to its retirement fund. - (iv) Philippine Interpretation IFRIC 15, Agreements for Construction of Real Estate, (effective from January 1, 2012).
+This interpretation provides guidance on how to determine whether an agreement for the construction of real estate is within the scope of PAS 11, Construction Contracts, or PAS 18, Revenue, and accordingly, when revenue from the construction should be recognized.
+The main expected change in practice is a shift from recognizing revenue using the percentage-of-completion method (i.e., as a construction progresses, by reference to the stage of completion of the development) to recognizing revenue at completion upon or after delivery.
+The Group will adopt this interpretation in 2012 and is currently evaluating the impact of such adoption in the consolidated financial statements. - (v) Philippine Interpretation IFRIC 19, Extinguishing Financial Liabilities with Equity Instruments (effective from July 1, 2010).
 It addresses accounting by an entity when the terms of a financial liability are renegotiated and result in the entity issuing equity instruments to a creditor to extinguish all or part of the financial liability.
-These transactions are sometimes referred to as "debt for equity" exchanges or swaps, and have happened with increased regularity during the financial crisis.
-The interpretation requires the debtor to account for a financial liability which is extinguished by equity instruments as follows: - the issue of equity instruments to a creditor to extinguish all or part of financial liability is the consideration paid in accordance with PAS 39; - the entity measures the equity instruments issued at fair value, unless this cannot be reliably measured; - if the fair value of the equity instruments cannot be reliably measured, then the fair value of the financial liability extinguished is used; and, - the difference between the carrying amount of the financial liability extinguished and the consideration paid is recognized in profit or loss.
+These transactions are sometimes referred to as "debt for equity" exchanges or swaps.
+The interpretation requires the debtor to account for a financial liability which is extinguished by equity instruments as follows: - the issue of equity instruments to a creditor to extinguish all or part of a financial liability is consideration paid in accordance with PAS 39, Financial Instruments: Recognition and Measurement; - the entity measures the equity instruments issued at fair value, unless this cannot be reliably measured; - if the fair value of the equity instruments cannot be reliably measured, then the fair value of the financial liability extinguished is used; and,

+• the difference between the carrying amount of the financial liability extinguished and the consideration paid is recognized in profit or loss.

-Management has determined that the adoption of the interpretation will not have a material effect on its consolidated financial statements as it does not normally extinguish financial liabilities through equity swap.
+Management has determined that the adoption of the interpretation will not have a material effect on its consolidated financial statements as management does not anticipate to extinguish financial liabilities through equity swap in the subsequent periods.